-The Public Model Ready Events feature class has been reduced to only one unique event per year per location.
-In order to produce the Model Ready layer, a series of topologies were created with the Raw Events data to identify areas of overlap between polygons within the same year.
+The Public Model Ready Events feature class has been reduced to only one unique event per calendar year per location for data from 1999-2020 and per fiscal year per location for data from 2021-2022.
+To produce the Model Ready layer, a series of topologies were created with the Raw Events data to identify areas of overlap between polygons within the same and within the same calendar or fiscal year.
 A standard hierarchy of LANDFIRE event types was applied to correct the topology errors (Appendix B).
 The event types at the top of this list are highest ranked events thus having the greatest impact on vegetation and/or fuels composition and structure.
 The event type hierarchy was used to correct topology errors by merging lower ranked events into higher ranked events where polygons overlap.
-When there were multiple perimeters for the same event one perimeter was chosen.
+When there were multiple perimeters for the same event the perimeter with the most information was chosen.
 The selected perimeter was not necessarily from a public data set so the Public Model Ready Events feature class may be missing information on events that appear in the Public Raw Events feature class.
-The result is a layer which contains only one event per year for a location.
-Reforestation (seeding and planting) events were analyzed further to remove all but the most recent event at each location.
+The result is a layer which contains only one event per calendar year for a location for data from 1999-2020.
+Data from 2021-2022 contain only one event per fiscal year for a location.
 Point derived polygons and polygons that were <0.02 acres were also removed from the Public Model Ready Events.